DrewCarlson/KtSoup/docs/3-scraping-example.md

 ## Scraping

-Next we call `parse()` the HTML document or use `parseRemote(url)` to get our `KtSoupDocument`.
+Next call `parse()` with the HTML document or use `parseRemote(url)` to get a `KtSoupDocument`.
-With the document in hand, we query all the desired elements and extract the desired text content.
+With the document in hand, query all the desired elements and extract the relevant text content.

 ```kotlin
 val product = KtSoupParser.parse(html).use { doc ->